fapapa/reduce_and_inject/reduce_and_inject.md

 `Reduce`, `inject`, `fold`, `accumulate`, `aggregate` and `compress`.
 All different names for the same [*higher-order* function][Wikipedia Reduce] that iterates over an array, returning a single value.
-This isn't an article about **how** to use this nugget; Instead I want to convince you of **when** and **why** you **should** use it.
+This isn't an article about **how** to use this nugget; Instead, I want to convince you of **when** and **why** you **should** use it.

 ## What's that smell?

-There are plenty of great articles, videos and documentation on how to use this function in your language of choice, so I won't go over that here.
+There are plenty of great articles, videos, and documentation on how to use this function in your language of choice, so I won't go over that here.
 But I do want to touch on the *anti-pattern* or *code-smell* that should make you consider using reduce and its brethren.
 Consider the following Ruby code: